yangyi-li/yangyi-li.github.io/_pages/includes/intro.md

 Hello!
-I am a first-year Ph.D. candidate in Computer Science, Iowa State University.

-My current research interests lie broadly in the areas of trustworthy learning systems, revenue management and online marketplaces.
+I'm Yangyi Li (李洋溢), a Ph.D. student in Computer Science at Iowa State University, where I am privileged to be advised by [Mengdi Huai](https://mdhuai.github.io/).
+My current research interests lie broadly in the areas of trustworthy learning systems, revenue management, and online marketplaces.